 Shortly after, we plan to begin a Regulation A+ equity crowdfunding campaign on Sprout Equity and raise up to $15,000,000.

 After we close out the Reg A+ fundraising round, we plan on listing on the NASDAQ stock exchange in 2018.

 The smallest investment amount that CNS Pharma is accepting.

 $100,000 – $1,070,000

-CNS Pharma needs to reach their minimum funding goal before the deadline for the campaign to be successful.
+CNS Pharma needs to reach their minimum funding goal before the deadline.

 CNS Pharma was founded to bring breakthrough central nervous system drugs to market by utilizing new regulations recently approved by Congress.
 These new regulations allow individual investors, like yourself, the opportunity to be early stage investors as opposed to wall street bankers and venture capitalists.